tasoo-oos/twitch-getm3u8-and-autorecord/README.md

 # twitch-getm3u8-and-autorecord
 This program will give you m3u8 adress of vods or record the stream if adress is not available.

-Do not attempt to harm the streamer or use this program for illegal purposes.
+Do not attempt to harm the streamer with this program or use it for illegal purposes.

 ### for the people having trouble using this program

 download following files

 getstreamerinfo.exe

 stream.exe

 streamers.txt

 settings.txt

 and put those in single folder.